by Angela Kambouris

 Do not let the naysayers hold you back

 The former First Lady, Michelle Obama has been a tremendous influence for women maintaining integrity and perseverance through racial bias and hurtful comments about her in the media.
 Despite the attacks, she addressed the childhood obesity epidemic, advocated for women’s rights, and provided support to military veterans and their families.
 Rather than investing her energy into malicious attacks, she demonstrated dignity by rising above the pettiness.
-People who invest in demoralizing and shaming people, their behaviour says more about them than the person on the receiving end as Michelle Obama responded “when someone acts like a bully, you don’t stoop to their level.
+People who invest in demoralizing and shaming people, their behavior says more about them than the person on the receiving end as Michelle Obama responded “when someone acts like a bully, you don’t stoop to their level.
 No, our motto is when they go low, we go high.”

 Show me the love